 In the early ’90s, China’s hip hop scene was just starting to take shape.
-People were pulling together disparate elements they could gather from overseas — bootleg beat-tapes from Hong Kong, imported Hollywood movies like Beat Street and Flashdance, and a host of other influences made up the miasmic pool that would eventually yield the first true wave of Chinese hip hop.
+People were pulling together disparate elements they could gather from overseas — bootleg beat-tapes from Hong Kong, imported Hollywood movies like Beat Street and Flashdance, and a host of other influences that would eventually yield the first true wave of Chinese hip hop.

-It was in this era that Bboy Danny entered the picture — the figure who would become the godfather of China’s breaking scene.
+It was in this era that Bboy Danny entered the picture — a figure that would effectively become the godfather of China’s breaking scene.

-The pioneering bboy (that is, “breakdancer”, to the layman) and founder of Caster Studio first honed his athletic prowess as a member of the Shanghai city gymnastics team.
+The pioneering bboy (or “breakdancer” to the layman) and founder of Caster Studio first honed his athletic prowess as a member of the Shanghai city gymnastics team.
 He trained throughout his childhood, until a sudden wrist injury cut his career short.
 With an uncertain future ahead of him, Danny left his life as an athlete behind until he entered university, where an unexpected encounter with the Running Man changed him forever.

 “The first time I saw hip hop dance was at a university students’ club,” he recalls.
 “There was a room full of people, everyone talking and drinking beer.
 I didn’t even drink back then, I asked, ‘what are you doing?’

-“They said, ‘it’s called Rap.
+“They said, ‘it’s called rap.
 Rap is a kind of dance.’
-They were all doing the same move — they said ‘this is from New Jack Swing, it’s called the Running Man.’
-We all did the same move together, for two or three hours… it was so much fun.”
+They were all doing the same move, saying, ‘this is from New Jack Swing, it’s called the Running Man.’
+We all did the same move together, for two or three hours… It was so much fun.”

 Danny and Caster co-founder Evo practicing after class

 But it wasn’t until a friend brought him to a televised dance competition that he first encountered breaking in earnest.
-The rudimentary powermoves being performed by Shanghai’s top dancers at the time were, to a former professional gymnast, child’s play.
-He came back the next week and won the whole thing, taking home a cash prize that was more than ten times his weekly budget for food and living expenses.
+The rudimentary power moves being performed by Shanghai’s top dancers at the time were, to a former professional gymnast, child’s play.
+He came back the next week and won the competition, taking home a cash prize that was more than ten times his weekly budget for food and living expenses.

 Merging the “rap dance” he’d learned at school with the acrobatic control he’d studied in gymnastics, Danny started wading deeper into the local dance circuit — learning from other performers and building his breaking repertoire, move by move, until no other bboy in China could stand with him on even ground.

 But not every tale is drenched in sex and violence.
-Danny recounts fondly the story of China’s first real breaking competition, held in the central city of Zhengzhou in 2000.
-Having seen Danny, people had high expectations for Shanghai’s bboys; expectations that were probably misplaced, since Danny was the only one in the city capable of high-level powermoves.
-When two crews from Zhengzhou made it to the finals, Danny challenged them himself, smoking fourteen bboys on his own and solidifying his reputation across China.
+Danny fondly recounts the story of China’s first real breaking competition, held in the central city of Zhengzhou in 2000.
+Having seen Danny, people had high expectations for Shanghai’s bboys; expectations that were probably misplaced, since Danny was the only one in the city capable of high-level power moves.
+When two crews from Zhengzhou made it to the finals, Danny challenged them himself, destroying the 14 bboys on his own and solidifying his reputation across China in the process.